 Scene: Arnold’s attic room in his aunts’ shambling Victorian house in Cape May, New Jersey, on an afternoon in August of that forgotten year: 1963...

-I turned, leaving her hand in mid-air, and went down the steps, with Miss Evans hard on my heels.
+I turned, leaving her hand in mid-air, and went down the steps and to the door, with Miss Evans hard on my heels.

 It was all I could do not to hunch my shoulders up to my ears, bracing myself against the possibility that she might leap upon my back like a maddened she-baboon.

 I made it safely down to the hall, but here the faithful reader will not be surprised to learn that I suddenly felt an intense need to go to the bathroom.
-I considered skipping it and holding it in till I got to Mrs. Biddle’s house, but that would mean having to excuse myself and ask to use her bathroom immediately upon my arrival, causing her to wonder why I hadn’t relieved myself at my aunts’ house a mere block away, like a normal person.
-And besides, hadn’t I had enough high adventure the previous night trying to find the bathroom at this good lady’s house?
+I considered skipping it and holding it in till I got to Mrs. Biddle’s house, but that would mean having to excuse myself and ask to use her bathroom immediately upon my arrival, causing her to wonder why I hadn’t relieved myself at my aunts’ house less than two blocks away, like a normal person.
+And besides, hadn’t I had enough high adventure the previous evening trying to find the bathroom at that good lady’s house?
 But opposed to all the above was the prospect of going to the bathroom here, like a normal person, but having Miss Evans waiting outside in the hall, listening to my every urinary and ablutionary sound.